diegoib/de-zoomcamp/1_intro/notes_1.md

 ### Terraform
 [Terraform](https://www.terraform.io/) is an open source tool by HashiCorp, taht lets provision infrastructure resources with declarative configuration files.
 These resources can be VMs, containers, storage...
-Terraform uses an IaC ([Infrasturcture-as-Code](https://www.wikiwand.com/en/Infrastructure_as_code)) approach, which supports devops best practices for change management.
+Terraform uses an IaC ([Infrastructure-as-Code](https://www.wikiwand.com/en/Infrastructure_as_code)) approach, which supports DevOps best practices for change management.
 It is like a git version control for infrastructure.

 ### Local Setup for Terraform and GCP
 - *Terraform*: [Installation](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform)